AndrewWalker251/behavioral_cloning_driving/writeup_report.md

 20% of the data was retained for validation.

-No additional dropout layers were required to increase the regularisation.
+I added one layer of dropout after the first fully connected layer to help manage overfitting.

 The main test of the model was to run it through the simulator and ensure that the vehicle could stay on the track.